Bridges

 - Good oral hygiene is a must, otherwise the denture can cause the other tooth that is holding it to loosen and exacerbate gum diseases.

-- Potential poor tolerance due to people whom have oversensitive gag-reflexes
+- Potential poor tolerance due to people who have oversensitive gag-reflexes

 - Potential aesthetic concern.